IFB-ElixirFr/killercoda-scenarios/session02/step-HOMEDir.md

 However, note that the HOME directory is not always the right place to store large files, particularly on a cluster with shared resources.
 Ask your administrator about appropriate guidelines!

-To answer the next question, please type the 3 following commands:
+To answer the next question, type the following commands:

 ```bash
 cd /shared/bank/nr